ArlingtonCS/aps-hspc-2025/highschool/C-find-secrets-txt/c-find-secrets-txt.md

 # C: Find Secrets.txt

 Your organization, the Hacker Service Protection Coalition (HSPC), has recently hacked into a server from a rival foreign intelligence agency.
 You know that the server contains a critical file named `secrets.txt` with info on the agency's next big operation.
-Given a listing of all of the files on the enemy server, your task is to write a program that will find the path to the file `secrets.txt`.
+Given a directory tree of all of the files on the enemy server, your task is to write a program that will find the path to the file `secrets.txt`.

 ## Input